A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Detector requirements and expected performances

 One of such exclusive processes, that has not yet been measured, is Timelike Compton Scattering (TCS)~\cite{Berger:2001xd}, contributing to exclusive lepton-pair photoproduction.
 Although the purely electromagnetic Bethe-Heitler (BH) amplitude gives much larger contributions than the TCS one, it is possible to study the interference term between TCS and BH processes, which may be projected out through the analysis of the angular distribution of the produced leptons.
 Such an interference then allows one to extract information on the GPDs.
 The ratio of these two contributions for the kinematics relevant to \AFTER\ was found to be of the order of 10 \% \cite{Lansberg:2015kha}.

-\ct{tab:BH} gathers the BH cross section, the luminosity and the yearly expected lepton-pair yields in 3 possible operation modes in the kinematical region where the TCS-signal extraction is possible.
+\ct{tab:BH} gathers the BH cross section, the luminosity and the yearly expected lepton-pair yields in 3 operation modes\footnote{The Pb target should be considered as an illustrative case for a heavy nuclear target.} in the kinematical region where the TCS-signal extraction is possible.
 With a magnitude of 10 \% for the interference term, the azimuthal modulation should be observable in the 3 cases.

 We also note that the cross sections for $\eta_c$ production by photon-pair fusion has been derived in \cite{Lansberg:2015kha}.
-This process, in particular in this energy range, is sensitive on the method used to compute the photon flux in the \pp\ case.
-We found out that $10^4$ $\eta_c$ can be produced per year in UPCs with \AFTER.
-The same paper also discussed possible competing hadronic processes via pomeron or odderon exchanges which could interestingly be separated out by a careful analysis of the transverse-momentum dependence of the produced particles. $\eta_c$ production from $\gamma\gamma$ fusion in UPCs at \AFTER\ was also discussed in~\cite{Goncalves:2015hra}.
+This process, in particular in this energy range, is sensitive to the method used to compute the photon flux in the \pp\ case.
+We found out that $10^4$ $\eta_c$ can be produced per year in $pp$ UPCs with \AFTER.
+The same paper also discussed possible competing hadronic processes via pomeron or odderon exchanges.
+These could be separated out by a careful analysis of the transverse-momentum dependence of the produced particles. $\eta_c$ production from $\gamma\gamma$ fusion in UPCs at \AFTER\ was also discussed in~\cite{Goncalves:2015hra}.

 Exclusive $J/\psi$ production \cite{Ivanov:2004vd} draws a lot of attention due to the fact that at the leading order it is only sensitive to gluon GPDs.
 It has already been measured in the ultraperipheral collisions at LHCb, ALICE and CMS in the collider mode.
-However, the \AFTER\ programme would create a unique possibility to study STSAs in such a process \cite{Massacrier:2017lib}, which is sensitive to the yet unknown GPD $E_g$~\cite{Koempel:2011rc}, an important piece of the spin sum rule.
-This process would also give access to the gluon Sivers function~\cite{Goncalves:2017fkt}.
+However, the \AFTER\ programme would create a unique possibility to study STSAs in such a process~\cite{Massacrier:2017lib}, which are sensitive to the yet unknown GPD $E_g$~\cite{Koempel:2011rc}, an important piece of the spin sum rule.
+An analogue UPC process~\cite{Goncalves:2017fkt}, where a $J/\psi$ is (semi-){\it inclusively} photoproduced, would however give access to the gluon Sivers function.

-In~\cite{Massacrier:2017lib} two LHC fixed-target operation modes were studied: proton-hydrogen and lead-hydrogen collisions.
-The $y$ distribution and $p_T$ distribution for those cases are shown on the \cf{pH_AFTER}.
-The statistical uncertainties in the bins relevant for the GPD extraction are presented on the \cf{AN_pH}, and indicate that \AFTER\ is able to perform the first determination of $E_g$.
+In~\cite{Massacrier:2017lib,Lansberg:2018fsy} two LHC fixed-target operation modes were studied: proton-hydrogen and lead-hydrogen collisions.
+The $y$ distribution and $p_T$ distribution for those cases are shown in the \cf{pH_AFTER} and \cf{PbH_AFTER}.
+The statistical uncertainties in the bins relevant for the GPD extraction are presented in the \cf{AN_pH}, and indicate that \AFTER\ is able to perform the first determination of $E_g$.
 The exclusive vector-meson photoproduction in UPCs at \AFTER\ was also studied in~\cite{Goncalves:2018htp}, including that of the light $\rho$ and $\omega$ mesons.